Procurement Management & Services Spend: 4 Paths to Value

 Moving Forward: Procurement’s Growing Role as a Business Advisor

-Over the past decade, procurement has made great strides in evolving its role from one of cost-controller to strategic business enabler.
+Over the past decade, procurement has made great strides in evolving its role from one of cost-controller to strategic business enabler, asking the right questions and directly connecting challenges with the resources best fit to solve them.
 At the same time, many stakeholders maintain outdated views, and more need to be reached to buy into the value of the procurement function and its associated processes.

 One report found that organizations felt procurement was being held back by a narrow focus on cost-savings and a lack of influence.
 It further cites that in the eyes of many stakeholders, procurement is seen as a blocker.